bjornedstrom/aes-gcm-wrapper/README.md

 ## Usage

 Please see `aes-gcm-wrapper.h` for full documentation.
-Please see `example.c` for an example.
+Please see `example.c` for a full example.

 ### Encryption